AI for Energy and Utilities

 Predictive maintenance models

 Time-series models trained on your historical sensor data, vibration, temperature, oil analysis, current draw, combined with your maintenance records and failure history.
-Scores each asset by current failure probability and surfaces the contributing sensor signals.
-Gives maintenance teams a prioritised work list based on actual failure risk rather than calendar-based schedules.
-Applicable to transformers, switchgear, rotating machines, pumps, and pipeline equipment.
-Prediction horizon is typically 2-4 weeks before failure onset.
+Each asset is scored by current failure probability with the contributing sensor signals surfaced, giving maintenance teams a prioritized work list based on actual risk rather than calendar schedules, typically 2-4 weeks before failure onset.

 Grid demand forecasting

 ML models trained on historical interval load data, weather signals, and calendar features to forecast demand at the feeder, substation, or zone level.
-Day-ahead and week-ahead forecasts with confidence intervals feed procurement, dispatch, and switching decisions.
-Reduces reserve procurement cost by narrowing the uncertainty band around the forecast.
-For distribution utilities managing renewable intermittency, demand forecasting combined with generation forecasting improves real-time dispatch quality.
+Day-ahead and week-ahead forecasts with confidence intervals feed procurement, dispatch, and switching decisions, reducing reserve procurement cost by narrowing the uncertainty band around the forecast.

 Pipeline and grid anomaly detection

 Models trained on your SCADA sensor data that learn the normal operating envelope for each pipeline segment or grid zone.
-Flags pressure, flow, and temperature deviations that fall outside the model's expected range for the current operating conditions.
-Alerts surface to control room operators with the contributing sensor signals and the time window of the deviation.
-Detects slow leaks and equipment degradation events days before they become reportable incidents.
-Calibrated to reduce false positive alert volume for operators.
+They flag pressure, flow, and temperature deviations outside the expected range for current conditions, surfacing alerts to control room operators with the contributing signals and time window.
+Detects slow leaks and equipment degradation days before they become reportable incidents, calibrated to reduce false positives.

 Renewable energy output forecasting